Prohelion/prohelion.github.io/docs/Profinity/55_Prohelion_Cloud_Connect.md

 CAN Bus is a protocol designed to be used to highly reliable very low latency networks such as vehicle control networks, as such it is a noisy and chatty network protocol, not well suited to being transmitted over long distances or a potentially low speed internet connection.

-Prohelion Cloud Connect addresses this issue through a custom CAN Bas transmission protocol created by a code library we call the 'CANpressor'.
+Prohelion Cloud Connect addresses this issue through a custom CAN Bus transmission protocol created by a code library we call the 'CANpressor'.
 The CANpressor takes advantage of a couple of behaviours in CAN Bus traffic to substantially reduce the amount of traffic that needs to be sent.
 You can adjust the behaviours of the CANpressor in Profinity to tune the performance of the transmission and find a balance between performance and the fidelity of the data being sent.

 CAN Bus has a number of behaviours that lend itself to compression.

 1. CAN Bus packets are often sent many times a second.
 However, the data being transmitted often doesn't change that much or at all.
 Consider a battery voltage CAN Packet being sent 10 times a second, it's quite lightly that the voltage will not change from one packet to the next.

-2. For many situations we don't need to capture every CAN Packet.
+2. For many situations we do not need to capture every CAN Packet.
 It might be perfectly acceptable to send all the last values of all the packets at regular intervals and send those most recent values rather than every single value.

 The CANpressor uses a combination of approaches as well as a more efficient transmission structure and traditional zip compression to substantially reduce the amount of data required to be transmitted to send CAN Bus data.